 Superman II: The Richard Donner Cut

 Richard Donner returned for a sequel to his Superman: The Movie, only to be fired for not adhering to studio requests.
 Decades later, his vision for Superman II would be released in 2006 as The Richard Donner Cut.
-Using recovered footage, including Marlon Brando as Jor-El, Donner was finally able to bring his version of this sequel to life, as well as fan acclaim.
+Using recovered footage, including Marlon Brando as Jor-El, Donner was finally able to bring his version of this sequel to life.

 Batman v Superman: Dawn of Justice

 Arguably the most controversial film of the 2010s, Batman v Superman: Dawn of Justice released in 2016 to negative reviews.
 Zack Snyder later released the “Ultimate Cut,” which added back 30 minutes of footage for a total runtime of 3 hours.